AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 To get to this download link, you must register for a free membership in the NVIDIA GameWorks developer program.

 Before you run the installer, make sure that no older Tegra Android Development Pack installers from NVIDIA NSight are present in the same folder.
 This avoids the possibility of accidentally installing versions of the software that are incompatible with the versions required by Stingray.

+Note that in order to deploy or connect to Android, you'll also need a few other requirements.
+See the [Get started on Android](http://help.autodesk.com/view/Stingray/ENU/?contextId=get_started_android) page.

 ## Windows development machines, for PlayStation 4 support